-- You must not undertake motorised water sports in the Remote Natural Area
+- In the Far Northern Management Area you must not undertake motorised water sports in the Remote Natural Area.

-- In the Whitsunday Planning Area you may only undertake motorised water sports in Setting 1 areas and outside Setting areas.
-In the Whitsunday Planning Area the boundary of a 'Setting' area is generally 1500 metres away from reefs or the coastline.
-Speed and access restrictions also apply around Significant Bird Sites
+- In the Whitsunday Planning Area you may only undertake motorised water sports in setting 1 (intensive) areas, within a designated motorised water sports area and outside setting areas.
+In the Whitsunday Planning Area the boundary of a 'setting' area is generally 1500 metres away from reefs or the coastline.
+Speed and access restrictions also apply around Significant Bird Sites.

 - You must have a Marine Parks permit to undertake motorised water sports as part of a tourism program.

 If you're heading out on the water, download and use the free zoning app so you know where you can go and what you can do.